alegiac95/Imaging_Transcriptomics_preprint/docs/pages/usage.rst

 * **-i (--input)**: Scan on which you want to perform the analysis.
 It is *reccomended* that you provide an absolute path to your scan (e.g., :code:`~/Desktop/myscan.nii.gz`) instead of a relative one (e.g., :code:`myscan.nii.gz`) to avoid errors.
 The input file *must* be an imaging file in NIfTI format (both :code:`.nii` and :code:`.nii.gz` formats are supported) and have a matrix dimension of 182x218x182.
 If your image has a different matrix size you can reslice it to match this dimension with your preferred method.
 (A quick method is to use *fslview* and reslice to match the dimension of the included *MNI152_1mm* brain atlas).

+.. warning:: If the input scan is not in the required dimension **(182x218x182)** the script will throw an error.
+You should always check the dimension before running the script and eventually relsice your image to the matching dimensions.

 * **-n (--ncomp)**: number of PLS components to use for the analysis.
 The parameter *must* be an **integer** between 1 and 15, otherwise an error will occurr. *Please note* that in PLS regression the first component is not necessarilty the component explaining the most amout of variance, as in PCA.
+Example: running :code:`imaging-transcriptomics -i path_to_file -n 2` will run the script on your imaging file selecting the two first components for the analysis.

 * **-v (--variance)**: total amount of variance you want your components to explain.
 The code will automatically select the number of components that explain at least the variance you specify.
 The parameter *must* be an **integer** between 10 and 100, which represents the percentage of explained variance.
-For example if you specify :code:`-v 30` and the first 3 componets explain 10%, 25% and 3%, repsectively, of the total variance the script will use 2 components, even if they explain 35% of the total variance.
+Example: if you run :code:`imaging-transcriptomics -i path_to_file -v 30` and the first 3 componets explain 10%, 25% and 3%, repsectively, of the total variance the script will use 2 components, even if they explain 35% (which is a bit more than specified) of the total variance.

-.. note:: that the **-v** and **-n** parameters are mutually exclusive and only one has to be provided as argument for the script, otherwise an error will occurr.
+.. note:: Please note that the **-v** and **-n** parameters are mutually exclusive and only one has to be provided as argument for the script, otherwise an error will occurr.

 Optionally an additional parameter that can be provided is: